maxplanck-ie/snakepipes/docs/index.rst

 	blacklist_bed: "/SOMEPATH/hs37d5_ensembl/ENCODE/hs37d5_extended_Encode-blacklist.bed"

-If no blacklist regions are available for your organism of interest, leave it empty `blacklist_bed: `
+.. note:: If no blacklist regions are available for your organism of interest, leave `blacklist_bed:` empty

 Contents: